camdeardon/Historical-Import-Tool/README.md

 <img src='https://axonify.com/wp-content/uploads/2023/03/Axonify-Logo.jpg' height = "500 px">

+👋 Hey there, welcome to this documentation!

-This script is an example of a tool that is used to leverage the Knowledgemap API from Axonify.
-It will send GET request to a specificied Axonify instance using the Knowledge Records API.
-It will then parse the response and pull out information partaining to knowledge records that are stored in Axonify.
-These records will be turned into CSV files that can be used in the historical importer within the Axonify platform for us in instance consolidation.
+🛠️ Here we have an example of a tool that can help you leverage the Knowledgemap API from Axonify.
+This tool will send a GET request to a specified Axonify instance using the Knowledge Records API.
+It will then parse the response and extract information about knowledge records stored in Axonify.
+The extracted records will be turned into CSV files that can be used in the historical importer within the Axonify platform for instance consolidation.

-This script will also work to fill out an Edcast import template and leverage the Axonify APIs to create topic level deeplinks in the Topic Sync function.
+🔍 Additionally, this script can also fill out an Edcast import template and utilize the Axonify APIs to create topic-level deep links in the Topic Sync function.
+This can help make your workflow more efficient and save you time! ⏰

-This code will import the libraries that are required to run this script and store the records on your machine in a folder call "Edcast_Axonify_connection"
+💻 To run this script, make sure to import the necessary libraries.
+Please note, this script will store the records on your machine in a folder called "Edcast_Axonify_connection".

+📖 If you want to learn more about deep linking with Axonify, check out their documentation below. 🚀

 The deep link documentation from Axonify is found below.